kjayma/surveyor_gui/README.md

     bundle exec rake gui_testbed
     cd testbed

-Start the rails server and go to /surveyforms
+Start the rails server.

+The survey editor can be found at '/surveyor_gui/surveyforms'.
+Take surveys by going to the '/surveys' url or clicking the link at the bottom of the surveyforms home page.

 Before contributing, please run the tests:
     bundle exec rspec spec

-## Taking surveys

-Go to /surveys (or click the link at the bottom of the surveyforms home page) to see the surveys and take one.

 ## Reports